-Step 1) Conduct a thorough needs analysis
+- Conduct a thorough needs analysis

-Step 2) Produce the proposal itself
+- Produce the proposal itself

-Step 3) Determine the “look” of your proposals
+- Determine the “look” of your proposals

-Step 4) Create a systemized, repeatable process
+- Create a systemized, repeatable process

 Now you’re ready to share how you’re going to solve your prospect’s problem and help them achieve their goals!

-Step 5) Deliver your winning proposal
+5. Deliver your winning proposal

 Whenever possible, present your proposal in person.
-This allows you to answer questions and uncover objections immediately and read the body language of your prospect decision makers as you take them through the proposal.
-If the decision-making process includes presenting to a committee, board, or other group, consider developing a short PowerPoint presentation to summarize the key points of your proposal.
+This allows you to answer questions and uncover objections immediately and read the body language of your prospect decision-makers as you take them through the proposal.
+If the decision-making process includes presenting to a committee, board, or another group, consider developing a short PowerPoint presentation to summarize the key points of your proposal.
 You should attempt to include both your “technical” partners or managers and your firm’s rainmakers in delivering proposals whenever feasible.
 Be sure to discuss in advance of the meeting what roles each person will play, For example, determine who will facilitate the discussion, who is the technical resource, and who is the main “relationship builder,” although all in attendance should attempt to establish rapport with the prospect.

-Step 6) Close the engagement
+6. Close the engagement